 To lower your tax rate on income, consider owning investments that pay qualified dividends.
 These dividends are federally taxable at the capital gains rate, which depends on the investor's modified adjusted gross income (AGI) and taxable income (the current rates are 0%, 15%, 18.8%, and 23.8%).

 What constitutes a "qualified" dividend?
-Most dividends paid by domestic companies are qualified.
-And many dividends paid by foreign companies also qualify for the preferred tax rate.
-However, distributions paid by real estate investment trusts, master limited partnerships, and other similar "pass-through" entities may not qualify for favored tax status.
-Also, dividends that are paid on shares that are not held at least 61 days in the 121-day period surrounding the ex-dividend date are not "qualified" dividends.
+Most dividends paid by domestic companies and many dividends paid by foreign companies are qualified and taxed at the preferred tax rate.
+However, distributions paid by real estate investment trusts, master limited partnerships, and other similar "pass-through" entities might not qualify for favored tax status.
+Also, dividends paid on shares that are not held at least 61 days in the 121-day period surrounding the ex-dividend date are not "qualified" dividends.

 How dividends are taxed is very important when considering investments for cash flow.
-Interest on money markets and bank CDs is taxed at ordinary tax rates.
-So are interest payments on bonds.
-That means a person in the top tax bracket pays taxes on interest payments up to 35 percent.
-Compare that to the maximum 15 percent tax on dividends, and the "after-tax" returns are significantly better with dividends.
+Interest from money markets, bank CDs, and bonds is taxed at ordinary tax rates.
+That means a person in the top tax bracket pays taxes on interest payments up to 37%.
+If you compare that to the maximum 23.8 % tax on qualified dividends, the "after-tax" returns are significantly better with dividends.